sphenical/signal-handler/README.md

 The executable then has to be linked with the signal handler library.

-In order to use the library embedded within your application - this is recommended since the library contains of one single source file - you can add the following to your `CMakeLists.txt`, assuming that this repository has been checked out under `vendor/signal-handler`:
+In order to use the library embedded within your application - this is recommended since the library consists of one single source file - you can add the following to your `CMakeLists.txt`, assuming that this repository has been checked out under `vendor/signal-handler`: